Confluence Area Multi-Use Path Projects

 Confluence Area Multi-Use Paths

-Three multimodal connections between Gunbarrel and Boulder have been identified in the area of the confluence of Boulder Creek and South Boulder Creek and Boulder Creek and Fourmile Canyon Creek (Confluence Area):
+Three multimodal connections between Gunbarrel and Boulder have been identified in the confluence areas of Boulder Creek and South Boulder Creek as well as Boulder Creek and Fourmile Canyon Creek ( view a map of the creeks of Boulder here) :

 - Andrus Road to Airport Road Multi-Use Path Project